AhmedJader/neonclekrORMTemplate/README.md

 This document is a **starter template overview** for a **full-stack application** that includes **authentication, user management, and a serverless database**.
 It is designed to serve as a foundation for future projects, providing a pre-configured setup with modern technologies.
+BY THE WAY, YOU NEED A CLERK ACCOUNT, AND NEONDB ACCOUNT SO GET THEM, AND CREATE A PROJECT IN BOTH AND GET THE .ENV IN ROOT DIRECTORY FOR THEM AND CLERK/NEONDB KEYS

+ALSO WHEN YOU COPY THIS REPO, IMMEDIATELY DO---- NPM I ----- TO GET THE DEPENDENCIES INSTALLED SO THAT IT WORKS!!

  Here's a breakdown of what it includes:

 ---